-This payment shall be full compensation for all labor, equipment, sample preparation, transportation, testing to comply with the applicable lowa DNR guidance document "Underground Storage Tank Closure Procedures for Tank and Piping Removal" regulations, and disposal of all contaminated soil from sampling events.
+This payment shall be full compensation for all labor, equipment, sample preparation, transportation, testing to comply with applicable lowa DNR regulations, and disposal of all contaminated soil from sampling events.

-This payment shall be full compensation for all labor, equipment, and materials required to excavate, transport, spread, incorporate and mix turn petroleum contaminated soil in compliance with Federal, state, and local regulations; Contractor's employee health and safety requirements; furnishing, placing, and removing safety fence; final grading and seeding of the excavated area; and providing the services of a Groundwater Professional.
+This payment shall be full compensation for all labor, equipment, and materials required to excavate, transport, spread, incorporate and turn petroleum contaminated soil in compliance with Federal, state, and local regulations; Contractor's employee health and safety requirements; furnishing, placing, and removing safety fence; final grading and seeding of the excavated area; and providing the services of a Groundwater Professional.

-The contract unit price for Remediation of Petroleum Contaminated Soil shall include ene soil mixing event turning the petroleum contaminated soil once a month for the first three months during landfarm season as defined in 567 IAC, Chapter 120.
-Additional mixing turning directed by the Engineer will be paid for in accordance with Article 119.03, B. Field sampling and testing using OVM equipment will be considered incidental to this item.
+The contract unit price for Remediation of Petroleum Contaminated Soil shall include turning the petroleum contaminated soil once a month for the first three months during landfarm season as defined in 567 IAC, Chapter 120.
+Additional turning directed by the Engineer will be paid for in accordance with Article 119.03, B. Field sampling and testing using OVM equipment will be considered incidental to this item.